kno10/python-kmedoids/paper.md

 We want to show that using this package makes it easy to find better solutions in less time.
 In practice, it is feasible to run multiple random restarts of FasterPAM, because the run time of the optimization is usually smaller than the time needed to compute the (reusable) distance matrix.
-Nevertheless, computing the distance matrix clearly needs O(N²) time and memory, making the algorithm only a good choice for less than 100,000 instances (for large data sets, it likely is reasonable to use subsampling).
+Nevertheless, computing the distance matrix needs O(N²) time and memory, making the algorithm only a good choice for less than 100,000 instances (for large data sets, it likely is reasonable to use subsampling).